2Yr·

 @DonkeyInvestor

-1.3 Why buy stocks?
+1.3 Why buy shares?

-1. Dividends: A corporation can distribute a part of the profit to its shareholders.
-For example, if you hold shares of company "Example" worth 100€ and the company distributes a dividend worth 2% per year, you will receive 2€ per year in dividends.
-Since the value of the company decreases by exactly this 2% in the short term when the dividend is paid out, in the long term there is another factor that is important in order to achieve profits with shares.
+1. Dividends: A public limited company can distribute part of its profits to its shareholders.
+For example, if you hold shares in the company "Example" worth €100 and the company pays a dividend of 2% per year, you will receive a dividend of €2 per year.
+As the value of the company falls by exactly this 2% in the short term when the dividend is paid out, another factor is important in the long term in order to make profits with shares.

-2. Price gains: If you have bought the shares of company "Example" for 100€, let's say 5 shares at the price of 20€ per share, you can of course sell them again.
-If the price rises from 20€ per share to 21€ per share, your investment is worth 105€ (5 x 21€ = 105€).
+2. Price gains: If you have bought the shares of company "Example" for €100, let's say 5 shares at a price of €20 per share, you can of course sell them again.
+If the price rises from €20 per share to €21 per share, your investment is worth €105 (5 x €21 = €105).
 You have recorded a book profit of 5%, which you could now realize by selling your position.

 1.4 Taxes

-Realized gains on shares are subject to capital gains tax in Germany.
+In Germany, capital gains tax is payable on realized gains from shares.
 As of 2022, the capital gains tax is 26.375% - 27.995%.
-Depending on whether one is subject to church tax or not.
-As of January 1, 2023, every citizen in Germany is entitled to an exemption amount of 1000€ (married couples 2000€) per year in tax-free investment income.
-Previously, this amount was 801€ per year.
-This means that if you sell your shares of the company "Example" for 105€ and made 5€ profit, you don't have to pay tax on these 5€ as long as you haven't already used up your 1000€ tax-free amount.
-After this sale you would still have 995€ of the tax allowance open.
+Depending on whether you are subject to tax or not.
+From January 1, 2023, every citizen in Germany will be entitled to an allowance of €1000 (married couples €2000) per year in tax-free investment income.
+Previously, this amount was €801 per year.
+This means that if you sell your shares in the company "Example" for €105 and make a profit of €5, you do not have to pay tax on this €5 as long as you have not already used up your €1000 tax-free allowance elsewhere.
+After this sale, you would still have €995 of your tax-free allowance.

 1.5 Compound interest effect

-Let's assume you don't sell your shares of the company "Example" for 105€, but hold them.
-You have achieved a 5% return and are sitting on a profit of 5€.
-But because you now have 105€ working for you instead of 100€, the next 5% return will bring you 5.25€ instead of 5€, even though you did nothing at all for it.
-After this second 5% return now 110.25€ work for you and with the next 5% return you achieve 5.51€ profit.
-This game continues and the difference between profit by original capital and profit by compound interest becomes larger and larger.
-Now it brings little to invest 100€ once and hope for the compound interest.
-Actual return, which can be used for private retirement or general wealth accumulation, requires more capital and more compound interest, i.e. more time in which the money works.
+Let's assume you don't sell your shares in the company "Example" for €105, but hold on to them.
+You have achieved a 5% return and are sitting on a profit of €5.
+However, because you now have €105 working for you instead of €100, the next 5% return no longer brings you €5, but €5.25, even though you have done nothing for it.
+After this second 5% return, €110.25 is now working for you and the next 5% return brings you a profit of €5.51.
+This game continues and the difference between profit through original capital and profit through compound interest becomes ever greater.
+There is little point in investing €100 once and hoping for compound interest.
+Actual returns that can be used for private retirement provision or general wealth accumulation require more capital and more compound interest, i.e. more time for the money to work.

-Video suggestion: compound interest explained simply https://www.youtube.com/watch?v=kyYguppNaqE
+Video suggestion: Compound interest explained simply https://www.youtube.com/watch?v=kyYguppNaqE

 2. etfs

-Etfs cost an annual fee called the "TER."
-The TER indicates the percentage you pay annually for the Etf.
-Etfs are very cheap compared to actively managed funds or fund-linked annuities, because they tie up much less staff.
-The TER, for example of 0.2% per year, is deducted daily from your Etf position in the portfolio, so you don't even notice it.
-The following example is lame because the value of the etf would not stay the same for a year, but for simplicity's sake, let's pretend: for a 20,000€ position on an etf with 0.2% TER, you would pay 40€ in fees a year.
+Etfs cost an annual fee, the "TER".
+The TER indicates the percentage that you pay annually for the Etf.
+Compared to actively managed funds or unit-linked pension insurance, Etfs are very inexpensive because they tie up far fewer staff.
+The TER, for example of 0.2% per year, is deducted daily from your ETF position in the custody account, so you don't even notice it.
+The following example is a bit of a limp, as the value of the ETF would not remain the same for a year, but for the sake of simplicity, let's pretend that for a €20,000 position in an ETF with a 0.2% TER, you would pay €40 in fees per year.
 That's a little less than 11 cents a day.

-Video proposal: Etf simply explained https://www.youtube.com/watch?v=YVB2TV0ziIE
+Video suggestion: Etf simply explained https://www.youtube.com/watch?v=YVB2TV0ziIE

 2.2 An example

-Video suggestion: What is the MSCI World Index?: https://www.youtube.com/watch?v=H7atGYGGAdM
+Video suggestion: What is the MSCI World Index? https://www.youtube.com/watch?v=H7atGYGGAdM

-2.4 What is the advantage of Etfs?
+2.4 What are the advantages of Etfs?

 2.5 Savings plans

-Video suggestion: Step by step to the Etf savings plan https://www.youtube.com/watch?v=LCLpqN99_iU&t=35s
+Video suggestion: Step by step to an Etf savings plan https://www.youtube.com/watch?v=LCLpqN99_iU&t=35s

-2.6 Risk minimization through long-term investment
+2.6 Minimizing risk through long-term investment

 3. bonds

-Video suggestion: bonds simply explained: https://www.youtube.com/watch?v=c8PXAs0IoU4
+Video suggestion: Bonds explained simply: https://www.youtube.com/watch?v=c8PXAs0IoU4

 4. cryptocurrencies